Chinese Paladin 3: Endings

-Adaptions
+Adaptations

 In 2009, the game was adapted by Chinese Entertainment Shanghai into the television series Chinese Paladin 3, starring Hu Ge, Yang Mi, Cecilia Liu, Wallace Huo and Tiffany Tang.

+In 2025, Tencent Penguin Pictures re-adapted the game into an animated web series, The Legend of Sword and Fairy 3, which streamed on Tencent Video on December 30, 2025.